songqiaoluckyvr/GameJame_0328/DeerAnimationAndSoundController.md

 - Stops any ongoing Spin animation coroutine
 - Plays the Jump animation state
 - Freezes the animation on the last frame to prevent looping
-- Plays the jump sound effect
+- Plays the jump sound effect ("FX48 - Click 2")
 - Will not execute if the deer is dead
-- Logs a warning if the jump sound is not assigned
+- Logs a warning if the jump sound cannot be loaded

 ### Die()
 Activates the deer's death animation and plays the death sound effect.
 - Stops any ongoing Spin animation coroutine
 - Plays the Death animation state
-- Plays the death sound effect
+- Plays the death sound effect ("FX54")
 - Sets internal `_isDead` flag to prevent further animation changes
 - Will execute only once (subsequent calls are ignored)
-- Logs a warning if the death sound is not assigned
+- Logs a warning if the death sound cannot be loaded

 ### TakeAntidote()
 Plays the deer's spin animation for about 1 second and triggers the antidote sound effect.